-Yes, you can swim the elephants at Mason Elephant Park and Lodge.
+Yes, you can swim with the elephants at Mason Elephant Park and Lodge.

 Why You Should Not Ride Elephants In Bali?

-The reason that you shouldn’t ride elephants is due to the cruel methods to break in elephants so that they can be ridden.
-These methods include elephants been jabbed with metal hooks or sharp hooks and deprived of food, and beaten.
+The reason that you shouldn’t ride elephants is due to the cruel methods to break in the elephants so that they can be ridden.
+These methods include elephants being jabbed with metal hooks or sharp hooks and deprived of food and beaten.

 In addition, these places will often take baby elephants away from their parents.
 And then in a cruel manner to break them in that will involve stabbing them with bullhooks, beating them into submission, taking away their food, and all while they’re kept in tiny cages.